How to Become a Georgia School Counselor

 You will need to complete an application.
 You may download and mail an application or complete the application online at the following webpage.
 You can also find more information on the school counseling certification requirements in Georgia by clicking on the "school counseling" link under the heading of "Service Fields" on this webpage.

 I'm a certified counselor from another state...

 If you currently hold a professional school counseling certification in another state, you may be eligible for a school counselor certification in Georgia through reciprocity agreements.

 However, certification is granted on an individual basis and your certification and experience will need to match specific Georgia Department of Education requirements for school counseling certification, or you will need to complete any deficit of qualifications you currently have.

-On this webpage, scroll down to the "Interstate Mobility (Reciprocity)" section and there you will find information and links to more information on the procedure and requirements for earning your Georgia school counseling certification.
+On this webpage you will find information and links to more information on the procedure and requirements for earning your Georgia school counseling certification.